Rae291/ByteCoin/README.md

 # ByteCoin
 A storyboard based app that shows the rate of 1 bitcoin in various currencies.
+It uses coinapi.io API to fetch the data.
+Based on MVC Design pattern.